E2open Parent Holdings Inc. (ETWO) Stock: A Value Analysis

 ETWO) stock’s latest price update

-E2open Parent Holdings Inc. (NYSE: ETWO)’s stock price has increased by 3.33 compared to its previous closing price of 6.00.
-Despite this, the company has experienced a 0.98% gain in its stock price over the last five trading sessions.
+E2open Parent Holdings Inc. (NYSE: ETWO)’s stock price has decreased by -5.41 compared to its previous closing price of 5.91.
+Despite this, the company has experienced a -9.84% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 01/12/22 that Biogen, PayPal, Block, Ally Financial: What to Watch in the Stock Market Today

 ETWO’s Market Performance

-E2open Parent Holdings Inc. (ETWO) has experienced a 0.98% rise in stock performance for the past week, with a -8.28% drop in the past month, and a 6.53% rise in the past quarter.
-The volatility ratio for the week is 3.19%, and the volatility levels for the past 30 days are at 3.17% for ETWO.
-The simple moving average for the last 20 days is -4.08% for ETWO stock, with a simple moving average of -6.58% for the last 200 days.
+E2open Parent Holdings Inc. (ETWO) has experienced a -9.84% fall in stock performance for the past week, with a -17.79% drop in the past month, and a -9.40% drop in the past quarter.
+The volatility ratio for the week is 4.63%, and the volatility levels for the past 30 days are at 3.48% for ETWO.
+The simple moving average for the last 20 days is -10.94% for ETWO stock, with a simple moving average of -15.26% for the last 200 days.

 Analysts’ Opinion of ETWO